A Synthetic Benchmark for Collaborative 3D Semantic Occupancy Prediction in V2X-Enabled Autonomous Driving: Experiments

 \subsection{Implementation Details}

-For the image backbone, we adapt the weights from FCOS3D \cite{wang2021fcos3d} as the pretrained weights and set the number of output levels to 4.
-And we then fed the image features of stage 1, 2, 3 into FPN and obtain 4 levels multi-scale image features.
+For the image backbone, we adapted the weights from FCOS3D \cite{wang2021fcos3d} as the pretrained weights and set the number of output levels to 4.
+And these image features from stages 1, 2, and 3 are then fed into the FPN to obtain 4 levels of multi-scale features.
 For the image and voxel deformable attention, we set the number of layers as 3 and 1.
 For intermediate voxel features, we apply a downsampling rate of $\frac{1}{4}$ and upsample them in the prediction head.
 For the collaborative setting, we set the maximum number of collaborating agents to 6 per ego vehicle, based on number of vehicles in OPV2V.
 During the training process, we apply multi-scale supervision for the multi-scale outputs from prediction head and image augmentation as in SurroundOcc \cite{Wei_2023_ICCV}.
 All experiments are conducted on 8 RTX 4090 GPUs.